Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 These would include factors such as the age of property, condition of walls, depth of cavity, condition of the damp proof course, construction type, condition of gutters and down-pipes, and rubble in the cavities, etc.

-Leaky gutters and down-pipes is one of the main causes of damp in homes.
+Leaky gutters and downpipes is one of the main causes of damp in homes.

 The photographs and other data are then uploaded onto the IAA platform for auditing.
 Every survey is audited by the IAA at desktop level.
-1 in 10 are audited with a visit to the property by a IAA surveyor to audit the survey that had been carried out.
+1 in 10 are audited with a visit to the property by an IAA surveyor to audit the survey that had been carried out.

 “This level of “quality control” should resolve the historical problem of insulating inappropriate properties, and therefore reduce the potential for damp caused by Cavity Wall Insulation.”

-Find out if you qualify for a grant or give us a call us on 0800 8 10 10 60 or 07960 799681 to speak with one of expert advisers or complete our enquiry form.
+Find out if you qualify for a grant or give us a call on 0800 8 10 10 60 or 07960 799681 to speak with one of our expert advisers or complete our enquiry form.

 If you have not found an answer to your question, please give us a call to speak with one of our expert advisors who would be pleased to help you.